I7-Examples/Zork/docs/source.txt

     say "[The noun] catches fire and is consumed.";
   end if;
 end if.
+Wire clock is a number that varies.
+Wire clock is usually -1.
+Every turn:
+if wire clock is 0 begin;
+  if the player can see the brick begin;
+      say "Now you've done it.
+It seems that the brick has other properties than weight, namely the ability to blow you to smithereens.";
+  remove the brick from play;
+  end the game in death;
+  else;
+   say "There is an explosion nearby.";

+   if the brick is in Dusty Room begin;
+   else;
+     change squish clock to 2;
+     change the bad place to the location of the brick;
+   end if;
+   remove the brick from play;
+ end if;
+end if;
+decrease wire clock by 1.
 After dropping the candles:
 if the candles are flaming, now the candles are non-flaming;
 continue the action.